 TL;DR — Case Study Summary

-A $12M general contractor ("Summit Builders") was losing approximately $40,000 per month to margin fade across five active projects.
-A week-one project-by-project margin analysis revealed three projects with margin fade exceeding 15%, one project operating at a net loss, and $380K in unapproved or unbilled change orders.
-Within 90 days, implementing weekly WIP reporting, phase-level job cost tracking, a formal change order management process, and a 13-week cash flow forecast tied to project milestones recovered the lost margin, resolved the unbilled change orders, and secured a bank line of credit increase.
-The owner now receives a one-page project dashboard every Monday morning.
+Picture a $12M general contractor losing approximately $40,000 per month to margin fade across five active projects.
+A week-one project-by-project margin analysis reveals three projects with margin fade exceeding 15%, one project operating at a net loss, and $380K in unapproved or unbilled change orders.
+Within 90 days, implementing weekly WIP reporting, phase-level job cost tracking, a formal change order management process, and a 13-week cash flow forecast tied to project milestones can recover the lost margin, resolve the unbilled change orders, and secure a bank line of credit increase.
+The owner ends up receiving a one-page project dashboard every Monday morning.

 $40K/mo